On the Morrison-Kawamata dream space and its applications: Introduction

 We use $\Gamma_B(X/T)$ and $\Gamma_A(X/T)$ to denote the images of the pseudo-automorphism group $\PsAut(X/T)$ and the automorphism group $\Aut(X/T)$ under the natural group homomorphism

 See Section~\ref{subsec: Movable cones and ample cones} for further explanation of the notation.
-The following extends the main result of \cite{GLSW24} to MKD fiber spaces.
+The following extends the main result of \cite{GLSW26} to MKD fiber spaces.

 \begin{theorem} Let $X/T$ be a normal $\bQ$-factorial variety.
-Assume that the existence of good minimal models of any effective $\bR$-Cartier divisor.
+Assume that every effective $\bR$-Cartier divisor admits a good minimal model$/T$.
 Suppose that $\Eff(X/T)$ satisfies the local factoriality of canonical models$/T$.
 Then the following statements are equivalent: \begin{enumerate} \item $X/T$ is an MKD space. \item $\Nef^e(X'/T)$ admits a rational polyhedral fundamental domain under the action of $\Gamma_A(X'/T)$ for any small $\bQ$-factorial modification $X \dto X'/T$, and is a finite set up to isomorphism of $Y/T$. \item There is a rational polyhedral cone $P\subset \Eff(X/T)$ such that $\Gamma_B(X/T) \cdot P = \Eff(X/T)$.
 In particular, $\Eff(X/T)_+$ admits a weak rational fundamental domain under the action of $\Gamma_B(X/T)$. \end{enumerate} \end{theorem}

-The following two results demonstrate that MKD spaces retain the key properties of Mori dream spaces.
+The following two results demonstrate that MKD fiber spaces retain the key properties of Mori dream spaces.

 \begin{theorem} Let $X/T$ be an MKD fiber space.
 If $f: X \dto Y/T$ is a birational contraction with $Y$ a $\bQ$-factorial variety, then $Y/T$ is still an MKD fiber space. \end{theorem}